drocheam/optrace/docs/source/usage/image.rst

    img.export_png("Image_12345_sRGB", "sRGB (Absolute RI)", size=400)

 As for the image modes, one can specify the parameters :python:`log` and :python:`flip`.
-As for :meth:`RImage.save <optrace.tracer.r_image.save>` this function overrides files and throws an exception when saving failed.
+As for :meth:`RImage.save <optrace.tracer.r_image.RImage.save>` this function overrides files and throws an exception when saving failed.

 .. code-block:: python